jefffhaynes/XBee/README.md

 ###Command and Events###

 XBees are based on a sort of command-event model where the coordinator is either telling the XBee to do something or the XBee is telling the coordinator that something happened.
-Everything else in the API is simply configuration, required to make those two things happen.

 ####Commands####

-The first type of command is essentially GPIO (General Purpose Input/Output), although ignoring the input part for the moment.
-We can set pins high or low on a node by "configuring" a pin to a fixed state.
+The first type of command is essentially GPIO (General Purpose Input/Output), although we'll ignore the input part for the moment.
+Pins can now be set high or low on a node by configuring a pin to a fixed state.

 ```c#
 await node.SetInputOutputConfiguration(InputOutputChannel.Channel4, InputOutputConfiguration.DigitalHigh);
 ```

 This will force pin DIO4 high.
-Which physical pin this translates to depends on the model XBee.
+Note that which physical pin this translates to depends on the model.

-The second type of command involves simply sending serial data to a node.
-In the simplest case this can act as a transparent passthrough as most XBees will simply pass the serial data to their local UART.
-However, in the case of programmable XBees it is possible to intercept the serial data and thereby define more expressive custom protocols.
+The second type of command involves sending arbitrary serial data to a node.
+In the simplest case this can act as a transparent passthrough as most XBees will pass the serial data to their local UART.
+However, in the case of programmable XBees it is possible to intercept the serial data and store it, interpret it, etc.

 ```c#
 await node.TransmitDataAsync(Encoding.UTF8.GetBytes("Hello!"));